NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

 In nuScenes, the collected data is annotated with a frequency of 2Hz, and each annotated frame is referred as a ``keyframe''.
 We consider each keyframe as a ``scene'' in NuScenes-QA.
 The existing annotations include object categories and their attributes in the scene, as well as the 3D bounding boxes of the objects.
 These annotated objects and their attributes are directly used as nodes in the graph.
 However, relationships between objects are not provided in the original annotations, so we developed a rule for calculating object relationships.
-Given that spatial position relationships are crucial in autonomous driving scenario, we define six relationships between objects, namely \textit{\textbf{front}}, \textit{\textbf{back}}, \textit{\textbf{front left}}, \textit{\textbf{front right}}, \textit{\textbf{back left}}, and \textit{\textbf{back right}}.
-To determine object relationships, we first project 3D bounding boxes onto the BEV (Bird's-Eye-View) space.
-We then calculate the angle between the vector connecting the centers of two bounding boxes and the forward direction of the ego car.
-The relationships are defined based on the angle range.
-The formula for calculating the angle is given by
+Given that spatial position relationships are crucial in autonomous driving scenario, we define six relationships between objects, namely \textit{front}, \textit{back}, \textit{front left}, \textit{front right}, \textit{back left}, and \textit{back right}.
+To determine object relationships, we first project 3D bounding boxes onto the Bird's-Eye-View (BEV).
+Subsequently, we calculate the angle between the vector connecting the centers of two bounding boxes and the forward direction of the ego-car.
+The formula is given by